data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 **Hugo:**

 Thank you all for joining I just want to thank Reshama, Christina and and everyone else who tie - all the tireless effort that - that goes into putting these meet-ups and these online sessions together.
-I - I think um one thing i want to say is actually the - the last in-person workshop i gave either at the end of February or early March was Data Umbrella's in-inaugural tutorial and meetup if I recall correctly, on Bayesian - Bayesian thinking and hacker statistics and simulation and that type of stuff, so it's just wonderful to be back particularly with my colleague and friend - friend James.
-We're building really cool distributed data science products at Coiled - we'll say a bit about that but we'll do some introductions in - in a bit; I just wanted to get you all accustomed to - it was February, thank you Reshama.
+I think one thing I want to say is actually the last in-person workshop i gave either at the end of February or early March was Data Umbrella's inaugural tutorial and meetup if I recall correctly, on Bayesian thinking and hacker statistics and simulation and that type of stuff, so it's just wonderful to be back particularly with my colleague and friend James.
+We're building really cool distributed data science products at Coiled - we'll say a bit about that but we'll do some introductions in a bit; I just wanted to get you all accustomed to - it was February, thank you Reshama.
 We're working with Jupyter notebooks in a GitHub repository - the repository is pinned to the top of the chat.
 This is what it looks like (scrolling down the repository homepage) - these are all the files; this is the file system.

 Now we use something called Binder which is a project, out of and related to project - Project Jupyter which provides infrastructure to run notebooks without any local installs.
 So there are two ways you can you can code along on this tutorial; the first is - and i won't get you to do this yet - is to launch Binder.
 The reason I won't get you to do that yet is because once you launch it we have 10 minutes to start coding or the Binder session times out - I've been burnt by that before, actually several times - I'm surprised I even remembered it this time.
 The other thing you can do is install everything locally by cloning the repository, downloading Anaconda, creating a Conda environment - if you haven't done that, I suggest you do not do that now - and you launch - launch the Binder.
-James is going to start by telling us a few - a few things about about Dask and distributed computing in general.
+James is going to start by telling us a few things about about Dask and distributed computing in general.

 My question for you James is: if we get people to launch this now, will we get to execute a cell - code cell in 10 minutes?